Why The First 5 Years of Child Development Are So Important

 How Negative Formative Years Can Impact A Child’s Development

 Children need to be nurtured, talked to, and supported by their parents, especially during their first five years of life.
 But what if this doesn’t happen?
 What if a child’s caregiver is negligent of their parental duties?
 When parents fail to meet the emotional, physical, and mental needs of their child during these growth stages, that’s when future mental problems begin to develop.
-Studies show when a child experiences neglect at a young age, it often manifests into deep-rooted issues that stay with them throughout the child’s life, especially making an impact on the child’s emotional development and social skills.
+Studies show when a child experiences neglect at a young age, it often manifests into deep-rooted issues that stay with them throughout the child’s life, especially making an impact on the child’s emotional intelligence, emotional development, and social skills.

 Children who do not receive proper treatment from their parents during these child development stages are prone to behavioral issues, low self-esteem, lack a sense of belonging, develop depression, or can even suffer from mental health issues or addictions.
 Even if parents are not physically abusing their children, a child can still develop negative feelings and insecurities that affect them well into their lifetime.
 If the caregiver continues to neglect the child during their teenage years, the older child will feel like they don’t have a reliable support system at home and may try to find unsafe alternatives to cope with their insecurities.